polito-se2-2020-team6/PULSeBS/server/endpoints.md

     - username: string
     - password: string
   - *response body*
+    - success : bool
 	  - userId: int
 	  - name: string
+  - The endpoint will also set a cookie with a string used to authentication

 # Check login
 - **GET** /api/logged